Get News & Updates Directly To Your Inbox

 So why are these diets so popular?
-What are the pros and cons to this type of diet versus others?
+What are the pros and cons of a detox diet versus other diets?

-Many of us eat too much junk food, so if following some of the healthier eating habits in a “detox food plan” helps you choose healthier food, go for it.
-Also, there’s nothing wrong with healthy shakes or juicing as part of your daily diet.
-You’ll get more vitamins and less junk in a healthy smoothie or shake than what you’ll get at a drive-thru breakfast.
+Many of us eat too much junk food, so if some of the healthier eating habits in a “detox food plan” helps you choose healthier food, go for it.
+There’s nothing wrong with healthy shakes or juicing as part of your daily diet.
+You’ll get more vitamins and less junk in a healthy smoothie or shake than a drive-thru breakfast.

-Aside from the hit to your bank account, most health experts argue there is no need to detox, because your liver and kidneys are made for the job.
-Also, if you are doing a “juice cleanse” you’re drinking all your calories, which actually slows your metabolism.
-You might lose a lot of weight in the beginning but are likely to gain it back when you go back to eating regularly.
+Most health experts argue there is no need to detox.
+Your liver, kidneys and lymphatic system are made for the job.
+Also, if you’re doing a “juice cleanse” you’re drinking all your calories, which actually slows your metabolism.
+You might lose weight in the beginning, but are likely to gain it back when you go back to regular eating.

 Your best plan?
 Eat healthy, whole foods; drink pure, clean water; and lead an active lifestyle.
-Speak with your doctor or dietitian and do some research on your own to find out more about detoxification.
+Speak with your doctor or dietitian, and do some research on your own.
 You don’t want to end up less healthy than when you started.

-Have you ever done any type of cleanse?
-Sign in to tell us your story below.
+Have you done any type of cleanse?
+Share your story in the comments.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.